 To reduce the number of false-positives, Proofpoint combines many signals to extract the thematic nature and intent of the message content.
 We analyze the sender’s email history.
 We also conduct a linguistic and semantic analysis of the email body.
 This approach allows us to identify language that reveals whether an email asks the recipient to take an action.
 In this example, the attackers wanted to prompt the recipient to click on an embedded malicious URL.

-Besides behavioral and language analysis, Proofpoint used machine learning (ML) and behavioral AI to detect this threat.
+Besides behavioral and language analysis, Proofpoint used machine learning (ML), behavioral AI, and the Proofpoint Threat Research team to detect this threat.
 But we didn’t stop there—we went deeper.

 Our enhanced predelivery protection for URL-based threats capability allows us to hold suspicious messages with URLs for sandbox analysis.
 This minimizes the risk of a user engaging with a malicious URL.